-Culturally, the country is a unique blend of African and Colonial cultures, which have seen some of the most engaging and inspiring political reformations of modern times.
-From the legacy of Nelson Mandela to the harmonies of Ladysmith Black Mambazo, South Africa is a great place to learn about the past and for cultural immersion.
+Culturally, South Africa has a unique blend of African and Colonial cultures, which have seen some of the most engaging and inspiring political reformations in modern times.
+From the legacy of Nelson Mandela to the harmonies of Ladysmith Black Mambazo, South Africa is a great place to learn about the past.

 If South Africa is anything, it's a place to heed the advice of those in the know.

-"If you see a big, loud, angry-sounding demonstration or mob, turn the other way and keep away, no matter how curious you may be." – Kent Redding,
+Always be aware of your surroundings.
+Kent Redding from Africa Adventure Consultants says, "If you hear or see a loud, angry-sounding demonstration or mob, turn the other way and keep away, no matter how curious you are."

-Poverty is still a harsh reality in South Africa, so hire a normal car instead of inviting trouble by being flashy (as well as offensive).
+Poverty is still a harsh reality in South Africa.
+Car theft is unfortunately common in the country, so hire a car that isn't flashy, and preferably one that has a roof.
 If you rent a car, try to avoid driving after dark.
 In recent years, there's been a lot more highway robbery after sunset.

-Also, if you're going to self-drive, be aware that South Africans drive on the left-hand side of the road.
+If you plan to navigate the country yourself, South Africans drive on the left-hand side of the road.
 Fuel stations (called garages) are not self-service.
-When you drive onto the forecourt an attendant will fill the vehicle.
-It is customary to tip the attendant about $1 for the service.
+When you drive onto the forecourt, an attendant will fill the vehicle.
+It's polite and customary to tip the attendant about US $1 for their service.

-Driving yourself is relatively safe, but you might want to brush up on the local laws and ways before getting behind the wheel.
+Driving yourself is relatively safe, but you might want to brush up on the local laws and road etiquette before getting behind the wheel.

-"If you are planning to volunteer in South Africa make sure you are going with a reputable organization.
-A popular scam has popped up where travelers are approached to help at a needy orphanage, the problem is these kids are made to look extremely poor just to get big donations out of sappy travelers.
-If you want to volunteer go through an organization that has been doing this for years and has past travelers you can speak to." – Alexia Nestora, VoluntourismGal
+Alexia Nestora from VoluntourismGal says, "If you are planning to volunteer in South Africa, make sure you book with a reputable organization.
+A popular scam has popped up where travelers are approached to help at an orphanage.
+The problem is, these kids are made to look extremely poor just to get big donations out of sappy travelers."
+If you want to give back to local communities, here are a few tips on how to pick a truly ethical volunteer program.

-"It's natural that all guidebooks and travel websites will need to resort to generalization when offering broad-spectrum advice.
-You should still be fully prepared to venture off the usual beaten track and really get into all the nooks and crannies of South Africa, feel the rhythm of the people and ‘go local‘ whenever possible.
-You will find them to be warm and delighted to share their corner of Africa with you (as a general rule of course!)
+Sarah Graham from African Impact says, "It's natural that guidebooks will resort to generalization when offering broad-spectrum advice for travelers.
+[You'll need to] venture off the beaten track and get into all the nooks and crannies of South Africa to feel the rhythm of the people.
+The people are warm and friendly, excited to share their stories and culture with you."